 Where did you travel?

-We decided to go to Belgium, the Netherlands and Germany.
+We decided to go to Belgium, the Netherlands and Germany (read about our trip and itinerary here).
 It’s quite far away from Slovenia so it was two full days of traveling by train altogether but that was fun for a change!
 It was the first time I ever took a night train and that was a unique experience as well.

 I would say that our route was a great choice because trains in that part of Europe are fast and frequent.
 We would spend much more money on buying each train ticket separately, for sure!

 The only city we did not stop in from mentioned above was Frankfurt.
 We visited all the other cities and bought postcards in each one!